chrisl190/christopher-logans-technical-blog/README.md

 # Technical Blog

 A blog where all my Medium articles are linked.
+Click here to see the blog https://christopherloganstechnicalblog.gatsbyjs.io/

 Start developing:

 1. `npm install`
-1. `npm run develop`
+2. `npm run develop`